 - New biophysical methods for analysing molecules in cells

 - Synthetic biology

-Individual projects may also be separately advertised with their own cut-off dates; again, applications will be accepted in the normal manner.
+Individual projects may also be separately advertised with their own cut-off dates; applications will be accepted in the normal manner.

 Fees, funding & scholarship Search (contains information about scholarships and awards)